mcytowski/Laplace-GPU-Offload/Profiling_C.md

 # Step 1: Profiling

+> **GOAL** Use basic profiling techniques to identify the most computationally expensive parts of the code.

 In this section we will use the GNU Gprof performance analysis tool to profile our Laplace code.

 First, the code needs to be compiled with *-pg* and *-g* options.
 This will enable the generation of line-by-line profiling information for gprof.